foton/czech_post_b2b_client/README.md

 # CzechPostB2bClient
+Accessing B2B API of Czech Post for bulk processing of packages ("B2B - WS PodáníOnline").

+There are these supported operations on API:
+- *sendParcels* - stores data of parcels for async processing [HTTP POST]
+- *getResultParcels* - return results of such processing [HTTP GET]
+- *getStats* - returns statistics of parcels sent in time period [HTTP GET]
+- *getParcelState* - returns state of listed parcels [HTTP GET]
+- *getParcelsPrinting* - returns PDF with address labels/stickers for listed parcels [HTTP GET]

+## Common usage/user story ##
+1) Collect parcels data in Your app
+2) Call *sendParcel*, which will store required parcels data and transmit them to Your local post office.
+3) Print address stickers (*getParcelsPrinting*) and put them on parcels.
+4) Deliver parcels to Your local post office.
+5) Periodically check status of delivering by calling *getParcelState*.
+6) Improve your guesstimation of delivery time by working with historical data collected through *getStats*.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/czech_post_b2b_client`.
 To experiment with that code, run `bin/console` for an interactive prompt.